carlossalasamper/react-native-clean-architecture/README.md

 ## 📁 Project File Structure

-What makes the implementation of the clean architecture concept more difficult in my opinion is that since it is defined theoretically, each person implements it using different terminology or omitting/adding some layers or pieces to simplify it or continue to make it more complex.
+> ⚠️ What makes the implementation of the clean architecture concept more difficult in my opinion is that since it is defined theoretically, each person implements it using different terminology or omitting/adding some layers or pieces to simplify it or continue to make it more complex.

 For this reason, I think it is important to emphasize the documentation that accompanies the architecture to avoid obstacles with the rest of the people who are going to work with this system.

-I briefly explain each of the layers that make up clean architecture within the /src folder:
+I briefly explain each of the four layers that make up clean architecture within the /src folder:

 ```
 └── /src
-    ├── AppModule.ts               # Dependency injection entry point
+    ├── AppModule.ts               # Dependency injection root module
-    ├── /post                      # Post business entity folder
-    │   ├── /domain                # Enterprise Business Rules (entities)
-    │   ├── /application           # Application Business Rules (use cases)
-    │   └── /infrastructure        # Technical details of the domain and application layers
-    └── /ui                        # Contains the React Native source code
-        ├── /i18n                  # I18n setup, injectable service and translations
-        ├── /modules               # Modules/features
-        │   ├── /core              # Project core UI
+    ├── /core                      # Core bounded context
-        │   │   ├── /components
-        │   │   ├── /screens
-        │   │   ├── /store
-        │   │   └── /types
+    │   └── /presentation
-        │   └── /post              # Post related UI
+    └── /post                      # Post bounded context
-        │       ├── /components
+        ├── /domain
-        │       ├── /screens
+        ├── /application
-        │       ├── /store
+        ├── /infrastructure
-        │       └── /types
-        ├── /navigation            # Navigation setup
-        ├── /store                 # Redux setup
-        └── App.tsx
+        └── /presentation
 ```

-As you can see, the most notable customization I have done is to separate the domain and application infrastructure into different folders on the one hand, and the UI details on the other.
+### Domain

+This layer contains all the enterprise business rules: entities, specifications...

+### Application

+This layer contains the use cases of the bounded context.

+### Infrastructure

+This layer contains the technical details (implementation) of the domain layer and third parties integrations.

+### Presentation

+This layer contains the React Native source code: views and controllers (Redux Thunks).

 ### References